tir38/til/README.md

 A running list of things that I've learned or had to re-learn:

+* **9/2/2016** FragmentTransactions can be commited after onSavedInstanceState if you are willing to lose state when activity is killed via [commitAllowingStateLoss( )](https://developer.android.com/reference/android/app/FragmentTransaction.html#commitAllowingStateLoss(%29)

 * **8/9/2016** That size and capacity are different in array lists [details](http://stackoverflow.com/questions/8896758/initial-size-for-the-arraylist)

 * **7/11/2016** When specifying url in intent filter, scheme is mandatory *"If a scheme is not specified for the intent filter, all the other URI attributes are ignored."* [docs](https://developer.android.com/guide/topics/manifest/data-element.html#scheme)